Rihanshur/Rihanshur/README.md

 ## Hi there 👋
 ### 💫 About Me:
-💬 I'm interested in Coding, Travelling and Reading<br>📫 Reach me at email :)<br>🔥 Hit me up for talks and discussion on Frontend Web dev and App dev<br>Currently a visiting  intern at TVS Motor Company<br>Currently Learning Web Web development<br>🧠 Currently in my final year at National Institute of Technology, Rourkela, pursuing Computer Science <br>
+💬 I'm interested in Coding, Travelling and Reading<br>📫 Reach me at email :)<br>🔥 Hit me up for talks and discussion on Frontend Web dev and App dev<br>Currently a intern at TVS Motor Company<br>Currently Learning Web Web development<br>🧠 Currently in my final year at National Institute of Technology, Rourkela, pursuing Computer Science <br>

 ## 🌐 Socials: